 Fourteen years later and although my stomach problems have eased, there are still times - normally self-inflicted, I am ashamed to say - when I still need the relief of Gaviscon.
 A recent bike ride (yes, you read that correctly, I actually did some exercise) left me a sweaty heap of a man, made worse by the acid that rose in my chest.

 Gaviscon eased the pain, and it wasn’t for another twelve hours later as I lay in bed, I felt the overly familiar feeling of stomach acid rising in my throat.
 This is a sure sign of not sleeping for me, but fortunately another dose of Gaviscon soon eased that I was able to rest easily.

-There is a lot of information on the Gaviscon on the refluxgate.com website about heartburn though in all honesty their information about the >causes of heartburn and indigestion was of far more use to me to help understand what causes each symptom.
+There is a lot of information on the Gaviscon on the refluxgate.com website about heartburn though in all honesty their information about the and indigestion was of far more use to me to help understand what causes each symptom.
 It’s something I have self-taught over the years (and here’s a clue: Anything spicy, rich or both causes problems) but it’s refreshing to see it in writing.